Murray, Wawrinka clash in tie of Roland Garros first round - France 24

 "Three-and-half years since I played Stan Wawrinka in a brutal five-set semi final which turned out to be the end of my hip."

-World number one Novak Djokovic, bidding to win Roland Garros for the second time after his 2016 victory, starts against Sweden's Mikael Ymer.
+World number one Novak Djokovic, bidding to win Roland Garros for the second time after his 2016 victory and collect an 18th major, starts against Sweden's Mikael Ymer.

 Ymer is 22 and ranked 80 in the world.